Prince of Wales – land of watery wonders and deep culture.

 By a foot each shorter day.

 To guide us over shoals.

 Misted monochrome west

-Depth, color to east.
+Deep color stretches east.

 After passing customs in Prince Rupert we discover the Prince Rupert Rowing and Yacht Club has a space, albeit it a port tie.
 Jack attempts a bow out-stern in but the transmission is suddenly funny and the current strong.
 So we give up on that.
 As I scramble to move fenders and lines to the port side, the usual helpful and competent contingent appears on the docks and helps us in.
 We sleep soundly leaving boat issues for the morning.